PsyTeachR/ads-v1/docs/draft/07-tidy.md

 <div class='webex-solution'><button>Explain these answers</button>

-1. There should be four variables, as there are 4 types of data: participant id, whether they are a repeat patient, the question they were asked, and their response.
+1. There should be four variables, as there are 4 types of data: patient id, whether they are a repeat patient, the question they were asked, and their response.
-2. There will be 250 observations or rows of data because each participant will have 5 rows of data (one per question) and there are 50 students (50 * 5 = 250).
+2. There will be 250 observations or rows of data because each patient will have 5 rows of data (one per question) and there are 50 patients (50 * 5 = 250).

 </div>